 As a result, the need for fast, online reporting has increased.

 Business analytic, dashboard and reporting tools make reporting easier and more efficient.
 Information is readily served-up in different layers and views.

 Companies that are open to change and challenge the way things are done, discover that small differences in reporting can make big differences in results.

 The sales and marketing team at Block Watne, for example, automated sales reporting and saved 20 – 30 hours per week among sales directors.
-“Dashboards are the first thing I check in the morning.
-With new routines and processes, our sales forecasting accuracy is within 98% every month,” says Bjørn Tretterud, Director.
+According to Bjørn Tretterud, Director, “With new routines and processes, our sales forecasting accuracy is within 98% every month.”

 Do you have SuperOffice CRM?
-Follow these steps

 The basic steps are:

 - Use templates – There are more than 50 ready-to-use reports in Business Analyze that gather and graph your sales data directly from SuperOffice.